alexalexyang/dalang/README.md

 `GO_ENV` environment variable: if set to `development`, will write the private key to file so we can manually log into the deployed server.

+## Run a specific test

+`clear && go clean -testcache && go test -v -run TestUploadSSHKey ./...`

+All tests are integration tests.
+It's better to run a specific test than all of them at once since we might hit limits on our VPS provider for now.

 ## Notes on Pulumi

 `pulumi.Run` requires doing `pulumi up` on CLI.
 For programmatic stuff, use the [automation API](https://www.pulumi.com/docs/guides/automation-api/).